stefmolin/build-your-own-simple-static-code-analyzer-talk/README.md

 # Build Your Own (Simple) Static Code Analyzer

-[Slides](https://stefaniemolin.com/build-your-own-simple-static-code-analyzer-talk/#/) for {description or link to description on my website).
+[Slides](https://stefaniemolin.com/build-your-own-simple-static-code-analyzer-talk/#/) for my keynote at PyCon Lithuania 2025.

 ## About the Author